gctanita/understandingImageGeneration/Samplers/DPM_2/dpm_2.md

-# DDIM
+# DPM_2

 Average score: 14.03 out of 17.25
 Total score: 449 out of 552
-Average time: 134.405 s / picture
+Average time: 246.04 s / picture
-Average time normalized: 125.88 s / picture *
+Average time normalized: 242.64 s / picture *

-DDIM stands for Denoising Diffusion Implicit Models.
-It is a type of sampler used in image generation models (like Stable Diffusion) to speed up the denoising process while preserving image quality.

-DDIM is an acceleration technique introduced in 2021 by Jiaming Song et al. to generate images faster and with more control.
-- It reduces the number of denoising steps needed (e.g., from 1000 to 20–50).
-- Unlike standard samplers (like DDPM), which are stochastic (random), DDIM can work in a deterministic mode, meaning:
-  - Given the same seed, prompt, and settings, it always gives the same image.
-- It's a non-Markovian sampler, meaning each step depends on all previous steps, not just the immediate last one.
+DPM_2 is a sampler used in image generation with diffusion models, and it's part of the DPM (Denoising Probabilistic Models) family — specifically one of the second-order solvers for accelerating and improving sampling.

+How It Works
+- In classic diffusion sampling (like DDPM), each denoising step uses simple first-order approximations (Euler method, etc.).
+DPM_2, however:
+- Uses a second-order solver (like Runge-Kutta-style methods).
+- Looks at more than just the current step — it considers two prior states for a more accurate and stable update.
+- Allows for fewer steps with better accuracy.
+- Is usually paired with noise prediction models (like epsilon, v, or score types).

 ✅ Pros
-- Fast image generation
+- Better quality at low steps vs Euler or DDIM
+- More stable edges and lighting
-- Deterministic (good for reproducibility)
+- Deterministic if configured properly (good for reproducibility)
-- Less noisy than stochastic samplers
-- Works without retraining the diffusion model

 ⚠️ Cons
-- Sometimes less diverse than stochastic samplers
-- May generate less fine detail than longer-step samplers like DPM++ with higher steps
+- Slightly slower than DDIM or Euler due to the second-order computation
+- Can sometimes produce less contrast or flattened details if not well-tuned
+- May not be optimal for abstract/artistic prompts that benefit from randomness

 𝙋𝙞𝙘𝙩𝙪𝙧𝙚 𝙜𝙚𝙣𝙚𝙧𝙖𝙩𝙞𝙤𝙣 𝙨𝙚𝙩𝙩𝙞𝙣𝙜𝙨: